archethic-foundation/archethic-wallet/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain ARCHEthic Wallet's quality
+- Maintain Archethic Wallet's quality
 - Fix problems that are important
-- Enable a sustainable system for ARCHEthic's maintainers to review contributions
+- Enable a sustainable system for Archethic's maintainers to review contributions

 #### Git Commit Messages